Intro to Individual Counseling

 The SCC offers numerous types of individual therapies.
 Listed below are a few examples of the individual therapies offered:

 - cognitive behavioral therapy

-The Student Counseling Center currently has a three-week wait for individual and couples services following triage/intake.
+Updates About Our ServicesOctober 5, 2018: The Student Counseling Center currently has a one-month wait for individual and couples services following triage/intake.
 Please consider utilizing the Family Therapy Clinic, Human Sciences 165, 806.742.3074 to start treatment sooner.

 Effective 10/1/17, a Missed Appointment Fee will be applied to clients' Student Business Services accounts following no-showed individual or couples counseling appointments.
 In order to avoid this charge, clients must contact the Student Counseling Center prior to the scheduled appointment to cancel or reschedule appointments which they cannot keep.
 Appointment text reminders are a courtesy and may not be sent for every appointment.
 SCC clients are responsible for knowing their appointment times regardless of whether they receive a text reminder.

 Individual Counseling Guidelines

 Individual therapy services are typically brief in nature, and students will be evaluated to determine if their concerns can be addressed through brief therapy.
 Referrals to other agencies/practitioners may be made for concerns that require longer-term care.
 These referrals may be made following an initial consultation session, upon completion of short-term services at the SCC, or anytime during the course of treatment.